WendySun775/FIT3179_Data_visualisation_02/README.md

 ## Project Description

 This data visualization project focus on the evolution of life expectancy worldwide and utilizes the Vega-Lite library for creating maps and diagrams.
 The objective was to demonstrate advanced data visualization techniques acquired during the semester, showcasing their versatility in a novel context.
-Leveraging Vega-Lite and, when necessary, approved alternate libraries, we meticulously crafted a publicly accessible web page hosted on GitHub.
+With Vega-Lite library, HTML, CSS, and JavaScript, we meticulously crafted a publicly accessible web page hosted on GitHub.

 ## Visualization Overview

 **Work in Progress**

 The visualization portrays the changes in life expectancy, highlighting historical data and projecting future expectations.
 Through this visual representation, viewers can gain a deeper understanding of the trends and potential future trajectories of life expectancy.
 It also explores the inequity of life expectancy to gain a more comprehensive understanding of the trends.

 ## Technologies Used